-Half term 1 Half term 2 Half term 3 Half term 4 Half term 5 Half term 6 Intent for the topic ski Mechanics a Understand scalars a treatment, Newtonian Physics- revisiting key ills. nd materials- and vectors and their laws of motion, as well ehave under stress. fundamental pro electromagnetic rac pheno Waves and optics- unde different wave types a ion- understand the perties of matter, diation and quantum omena. erstand the properties of and their interactions, ves, superposition and erence.
+Ove Overall curriculum intent for year 12: Develop knowledge on from GCSE content to prepare for the second year of A-level and post-18 study.
+Half term 1 Half term 2 Half term 3 Half term 4 Half term 5 Half term 6 tent for ne topic Transition to Year 12 Physics- revisiting key skills.
+Mechanics and materials- Understand scalars and vectors and their treatment, Newtonian laws of motion, as well as how materials behave under stress.
+Particles and radiation- understand the fundamental properties of matter, electromagnetic radiation and quantum phenomena.
+Waves and optics- understand the properties of different wave types and their interactions, including standing waves, superposition and interference.
 Electricity- understand the complex interrelationships that exist between current, voltage, power, charge and energy, and how these factors differ in different circuit types.
-Further mechanics and thermal physics-Advance further study of motion by examining more complex motional systems Fields: Understand the unifying role field theory can have to gravitational, electrostatic and magnetic fields.
-Physics Content mapping Mechanics- forces in equilibrium, kinetics, force and momentum Work, energy and power, materials and tensile strength, thermal energy transfer.
+Further mechanics and thermal physics- Advance further study of motion by examining more complex motional systems Fields: Understand the unifying role field theory can have to gravitational, electrostatic and magnetic fields. ontent apping Mechanics- forces in equilibrium, kinetics, force and momentum Work, energy and power, materials and tensile strength, thermal energy transfer.
 Particles and radiation.
 Quarks, leptons and quantum phenomena.
 Optics- refractions, reflection, interference DC circuits, electric current, equations, resistance of a wire.
 Periodic and circular motion, simple harmonic motion.
-Fields- Gravitational fields and electric fields, capacitors.
-Key skills developed Accurate and reliable measurements of time, force, speed, velocity.
+Fields- Gravitational fields and electric fields, capacitors. ey skills veloped Accurate and reliable measurements of time, force, speed, velocity.
 Understanding the composite nature of complex ideas (i.e. projectile motion).
 Use of correct units, use of roots and squares.
 Graphical skills including how to calculate a gradient at a point on a curve.
 Recording accurate measurements of wire diameter using micrometers, including zero error check.
-Safely applying loads to wires until they snaprisk assessment Development of ability to take accurate measurements of distance (without parallax), ensuring accuracy of results, methods to reduce % error.
+Safely applying loads to wires until they snap- risk assessment Development of ability to take accurate measurements of distance (without parallax), ensuring accuracy of results, methods to reduce % error.
 Rearranging complex formulas involving roots and squares, use of indices, safe use of lasers and high energy devices with reference to current legislation (CLEAPPS) Wave/particle duality.
 Understanding safety processes (heating effect of current).
 Measuring of current using range of appropriate equipment.
 Use of logarithmic paper to plot/read results.
 Planning and carrying out of investigations into specific heat capacity and latent heat.
 Planning and carrying experiments to record accurate data on the reciprocal motion of a pendulum/mass spring system and evaluating data to determine accuracy.